VirgilSecurity/virgil-crypto-c/docs/c_module.md

 scope:
     Defines component visibility within scope.
 This attribute must not be inherited.
+Note, scope attribute can be used for components, that can not be defined in terms of 'declaration' and 'definition'.
 The scope attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Component is visible for outside world.